 MSG May Reduce Sodium Intake

 Since MSG contains less sodium than regular salt, replacing some salt with MSG may lower overall sodium consumption.
+The Mayo Clinic article on managing sodium intake mentions MSG as one of the ingredients in food products that contribute to sodium content.
+This can be used to discuss the potential of MSG in reducing overall sodium intake, as MSG contains less sodium compared to table salt.
 This could benefit those watching their salt intake.
 Of course, MSG should still be used in moderation.

 Amount Consumed is Within Safe Limits

 Average MSG consumption, even in high Asian-food consumers, remains well below amounts shown to be potentially harmful in tests on animals.
 Human studies show no risks at normal culinary doses.
 At moderate levels, our bodies can metabolize added glutamates without issue.

 Overall, the science does not support MSG being inherently dangerous at typical consumption levels.
 While a small subset may have sensitivities, for most people MSG poses no health risk when used properly in cooking.
 The fears about its safety have been overblown.

 conclusively link these symptoms to MSG.
 Even the FDA classifies it as a food ingredient that’s generally recognized as safe.

 To understand MSG’s safety, it helps to look at its chemical structure and composition:

 - MSG consists of 78% glutamate bound to 22% sodium.